rydland/autolif/README.md

 4. Select the 'Import Profile' item in the profile list.
 5. Browse to the .vap-file you've downloaded from my github.
 6. Select the profile and click, 'Open'.
-* Your profile with my macros is now imported.
+* _Macros are now imported and ready to be used as soon as you've selected the profile._
 ## Hotkeys & Features
 ###You can execute macros by pressing hotkeys for the corresponding features.
 1. [ESC] Cancel Macro